-- RUs entering the market with trains open to reservations
+- Passenger RUs entering the market with new train reservation systems

-- RUs having their trains hosted on an external system and wanting to develop their own solution
+- Passenger RUs hosted in an external reservation system who want to develop their own solution

-Before even starting tests with partner RUs, HEROS offers developers two additional tools to help them develop and debug their new systems:
+The Passenger Reservations Translator offers developers two additional tools to help clients develop, debug and test their new systems:

-- Boomerang.
-A web application allowing the user to send validated XML test messages to its own reservation application, simulating a partner reservation system.
+- Boomerang: A web application that allows users to send validated XML test messages to their own reservation application, simulating a partner reservation system.

-- Rosetta.
-An online tool translating and validating reservation messages from binary 918 to XML and vice versa, thus helping the programmers with the checking of their own seat reservation applications.
-It provides very clear documentation showing where errors exist.
+- Rosetta: An online tool that translates and validates reservation messages from binary 918 to XML and vice versa, which helps programmers check their seat reservation applications.

 Organisational issuesThe customer must be a member of the community of European reservation systems, managed by the UIC working groups REG and TAP-MD.
 Hit Rail’s experts closely cooperate with these groups, and can help any RU new entrant to the market to join that community.

 - ERA TAP TSI B5